AWegnerGitHub/awegnergithub.github.io-content/2023_06_13_stackexchange_strike_update2.md

 Over the weekend the moderators, and community curators elected three representatives to talk with Stack Exchange.
 Those talks started this week.
 They went into these discussions to reiterate the four conditions to end the strike.

- - A retraction of the of the prohibition of moderating GPT content.
+ - A retraction of the prohibition of moderating GPT content.
  - The private policy on GPT content that was issued to moderators must be revealed publicly.
- - The data dumps must be re-enabled and SEDE and API access guarenteed.
+ - The data dumps must be re-enabled and SEDE and API access guaranteed.
  - Stack Exchange, Inc. must communicate, gather feedback, and act on that feedback before making major policy or software changes to the public platform.

 So, where are we now?